GeorgeDavis-TriumphTech/aws-opensearch-docdb-change-streams/README.md

 ### Build

-To replicate the same setup, follow these steps
+To replicate the same setup, follow these steps -

 1. Upload the GitHub repository contents onto an S3 BUCKET, hereinafter referred to as `S3_CLOUDFORMATION_BUCKET`.

-2. Run the CloudFormation template provided within `cloudformation` folder, passing the necessary parameters as needed.
+2. Run the CloudFormation template provided within `cloudformation` folder, passing the following parameters as needed.

 | Key | Value|
 | --- | ---- |